Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 # The Proof is in the Pudding
 Tallis will wake up the PC and tell them that an older half-orc man has shown up at the front gate.

 > You see a green skinned man with two large tusks, a greying black ponytail, and a salted beard.
 He raises his thick eyebrows as he notices you approach, and introduces himself with a deep voice.
-"I'm Krog Stonefist, I saw your post on the missives board."
+"I'm Krogg Stonefist, I saw your post on the missives board."

 In dialogue, he will reveal that he used to be a cook on a trade ship, but at his age, he has come to prefer dry land.
+Krogg will expect a monthly salary of 30 GP, which Tallis will offer to pay half of.
+The player should have at least 15 GP from selling the wine.

 # Appendix A